alirezahabib/sut-ps/README.md

-# sut-ps
+# Probability and Statistics in Engineering
-Probability and Statistics in Engineering, Sharif University of Technology, Fall 2022
+Sharif University of Technology, Fall 2022